exonum/exonum-doc/src/get-started/create-service.md

 Exonum contais `Blockchain` type.
-To create blockchain we should create a database instance and declare a list of provided services.
+To create blockchain we should create a database instance and declare a list of [provided services](../architecture/services.md).
 While we haven't implemented a service we keep the list empty.
-You can read more about services in the [Services](../architecture/services.md) article.

-We use `MemoryDB` to store our data in this demo, because `MemoryDB` is an in-memory database implementation useful for development and testing purposes.
+We use `MemoryDB` to store our data in this demo. `MemoryDB` is an in-memory database implementation useful for development and testing purposes.
-But there is `LevelDB` support as well as we recommend to use it in production.
+There is LevelDB support as well; it's recommended to use it for production applications.
 Put this code after logger initialization into `main` function body:

 ```rust